cdrummo/selenium-exercise/README.md

 ## Implementation:

-In the first section of the code I am importer the necessary selenium packages and webdriver packages to use in the code.
+In the first section of the code I am importing the necessary selenium packages and webdriver packages to use in the code.
 After importing, I setup the variables and options in order to launch the Google Chrome browser for the automation.
-I added the experimental option to "detach" to the options as I wanted the Browser to remain open after the code finsihes so that the user can see what happened in script.
+I added the experimental option to "detach" to the options as I wanted the Browser to remain open after the code finishes so that the user can see what happened in script.
 After launching the browser, I load the website in which the script will run.

 ```python